A scaling hypothesis for projected entangled-pair states

 Notice that the $D=2$ data (blue indicators) for the dimer model are clearly not in the scaling regime.
 We have included them as an illustration of the fact that high enough bond dimensions must be chosen to reach the scaling regime.
-For all the above results we implement some filtering of the data, imposing that the magnetization decreases monotonically in $D$ and $\chi$ separately \footnote{Note that such a filtering on the cost function (residual entropy for the dimers, free energy for the 3D Ising model, and energy for the Heisenberg model) is not allowed, as it is not guaranteed to be monotonic in $\chi$ or $D$, and there are indeed data points with a lower value of the cost function than the extrapolated value.}.
-This allows us to identify data points that seemed completely converged, based on the norm of the gradient, but are in fact stuck at a local minimum and also do not satisfy the scaling hypothesis.
-This can be done more thoroughly for the 3-D Ising model, as we can also impose monotonicity in temperature in addition to $D$ and $\chi$.
+For all the above results we implement some filtering of the data, imposing that the magnetization decreases monotonically in $D$ and $\chi$ separately\footnote{Note that such a filtering on the cost function (residual entropy for the dimers, free energy for the 3D Ising model, and energy for the Heisenberg model) is not allowed, as it is not guaranteed to be monotonic in $\chi$ or $D$, and there are indeed data points with a lower value of the cost function than the extrapolated value.}.
+This allows us to identify data points that seemed completely converged, based on the norm of the gradient, but are in fact stuck at a fake minimum and also do not satisfy the scaling hypothesis.
+By restarting VUMPS with a random MPS it became clear that the MPS environment of this data was actually in a local maximum of the PEPS transfer matrix.
+This phenomenon became more prevalent at higher $D$ and only showed up for the Ising model.
 Finally, we always use the largest length scale in the boundary MPS.
 In the case of Heisenberg model it coincides with the spin-spin correlation length, but in other models it might prove more fruitful to use some smaller correlation length associated to a more relevant correlator; this can be achieved by using symmetric tensor networks or direct fitting of the relevant correlation function.
+Somewhat surprisingly, we have observed that the approximate nature of the environment was not 'abused' in the optimization to give energies below the ground state energy (or entropies/free energies above the physical one) as one might have expected.
+Whether this is universal or necessary for the validity of our scaling hypothesis remains unclear for now.

 In conclusion, we have formulated a scaling hypothesis for PEPS and identified an induced correlation length $\xi(D,\chi)$ as the only relevant parameter when the PEPS is optimized using variational gradient methods at fixed bond dimensions $D$ and $\chi$.
 This allows for simulating quantum critical points in 2+1D with much greater accuracy and smaller cost.
 We conjecture that a similar scaling hypothesis holds in any dimension, therefore opening up the possibility of simulating quantum critical points in 3-D and higher.